TangerineGlacier/nvim-config/README.md

    - Hot-swap tools or configurations as needed.
    - Easily extend functionality with new plugins or workflows.

-By building this config, I aim to transform Nvim into not just a replacement for VS Code, but a tool that enhances my productivity and enjoyment across all my development tasks.
+By building this config, I aim to transform Nvim into not just a replacement for VS Code, but a tool that enhances my productivity, workflow efficiency, and overall development experience.